Cybersayak/EJS-Mastery/README.md

 ###  EJS is a simple templating language that lets you generate HTML markup with plain JavaScript.

-Sure!
-I'll guide you step by step through learning **EJS (Embedded JavaScript Templating)**, starting from the basics and progressing to advanced topics.
-By the end of this tutorial, you'll have a solid understanding of EJS and how to use it effectively in your projects.

 ---

 ### **What is EJS?**